 When building the ICEBOX® igloo for snow camp or as a snow shelter, you’ll be outside the entire time, until the very last block.
 Your body heat is cooled by the outside temperature and stays constant, while overhead the snow isn’t melting onto the top of your head.
 So your winter camping trip doesn’t become winter survival.
-The ICEBOX®, it’s the cooler way.
+Buy and ICEBOX® Tool, it’s the cooler way.

 Physically and Environmentally Friendly